The Big Parade (Dad's Army): Plot

 After watching a film, Mainwaring and Wilson notice, on the newsreel, Winston Churchill admiring a Czech regiment, and their regimental mascot, a ram.
 This gives Mainwaring an idea.
 He tries to tell Wilson, who is more interested in trying to kiss Mrs Pike, and Jones, who is in a passionate embrace with Mrs Fox.
 However, he is interrupted by the air raid siren.

 The following evening, Mainwaring mentions a big parade of all civil defence units, and believes that they should have a mascot on the parade.
 Many ideas are suggested, including a live painted lady, a white mouse and a large domestic cat.
 It is Wilson who comes up trumps by suggesting that they have a ram as well.
-Frazer remarks that Pte.
-Sponge is a sheep farmer.
-Sponge grants Mainwaring permission to catch one if they can.
-Hodges enters, and he and Mainwaring argue as to who should lead the procession.
+Private Sponge, who is a sheep farmer, mentions that he has a few suitable rams, and grants Mainwaring permission to catch one if they can.
+Warden Hodges enters with a chart showing the positions of each group in the parade, and he and Mainwaring argue as to who should lead the procession.

 A few days later, Mainwaring and Wilson take Jones' section to Sponge's farm to catch the ram.
-Jones' section attempt to creep up on the ram, but as they try to grab it, it runs away.
+They attempt to creep up on the ram, but as they try to grab it, it runs away.
 The platoon give chase, until it vanishes.
 Mainwaring sends Pike to look for it.
 He hears the ram bleating, and runs through a bush.
 Suddenly, he screams, and a sloshing sound is heard.